-- National Certificate: Computer Games Development (Programing) SCQF Level 6
+- Advanced Certificate or National Certificate: Computer Games Development SCQF Level 6

-- Two Highers at Grade C or above, in subjects such as Art, English, Computing, or Graphic Communication plus three National 5s at Grade C or above
+- One Higher at Grade C or above in Art and Design, English, Computing Science, Graphic Communication, or Physics; plus three National 5s at Grade C or above

 - Relevant industry experience and/or other qualifications will be considered on an individual basis

-- BA (Hons) Creative Enterprise SCQF Level 10 at Fife College
+- Fife College - BA (Hons) Creative Enterprise

 - You may be required to take part in an informal conversation as part of the application process.
-This group/individual conversation may be an information session, a portfolio discussion or skills based exercise.
+This group/individual conversation may be an information session, a portfolio discussion or a skills-based exercise.

 - You should bring a reference and a visual portfolio with you.
 The visual portfolio should show examples of previous artwork, digital designs, or computer-based work as part of the process.

-- In the case of Fife school leaves, the College will request a Transition Form from the school.
+- In the case of Fife School leavers, the College will request a Transition Form from the school.